Nozbe/Michael.team/en/index.md

+---
+permalink: /
+---

-# Michael's in the house!
+# Michael's in tha house!

 My name is Michael Sliwinski and this is my new blog.
 [Read more about me](/about/)